domasbraz/simple-rng/README.md

 # simple-rng

-Generates a random number based on user minimum and maximum user input
+Generates a random number based on user minimum and maximum number input